-- Dill seeds are used in Scandinavia to flavor breads and cakes and also to flavor vinegar.
+- Dill seeds are used in Scandinavia to flavor bread and cakes and also to flavor vinegar.
 In India, dill seeds are used in curry powders and masalas.

 - Try dill seed with braised cabbage, meat stews, rice, and cooked root vegetables.

 Fresh leaves can be frozen in a plastic bag.
 Later frozen sprigs can be cut and used as needed.
-You can also finely chop dill, mix with water and freeze in ice-cube trays.
+You can also finely chop the dill, mix it with water and freeze it in ice-cube trays.

 Dried dill leaves—also known as dillweed–will keep in an airtight container for up to a year.
 The strong flavor of dill leaves is maintained when frozen, not dried.